tongkiankiat/tp/docs/UserGuide.md

 2. Errors: Stored in `errorLogs.txt`, tracks the time of input and the error message that was returned.
 This is useful for referring to when checking what inputs are not accepted.
 3. Questions: Whenever a user adds, edits, or deletes a question, the system automatically saves a record of it in `questionLogs.txt`.
 This is useful for looking back at all the questions you've worked with.

+The above log files are for the user to view only.

 ## Additional notes for program features and usage
 * This program is designed to take inputs in **Roman Alphabet** (i.e. English characters), please do not enter characters from other languages, for example Chinese or Arabic characters.
 Entering them could